TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 (a) in complying with specified accounting standards and required disclosures as administered by Bursa Securities, the relevant accounting standards bodies, and any other laws and regulations as amended from time to time;

-(b) in presenting a balanced and understandable assessment of SEB’s positions and prospects;
+(b) in presenting a balanced and understandable assessment of SEB’s financial position and prospects;

 (c) in establishing a formal and transparent arrangement for maintaining an appropriate relationship with the external auditors and internal auditors;

-(d) in maintaining a sound system of internal control to safeguard shareholders’ investments in SEB and its subsidiaries (collectively “the Group”);
+(d) in maintaining a sound system of internal controls, risk management and governance to safeguard shareholders’ investments in SEB, its subsidiaries and associates (collectively “the Group”);

 (e) in acting upon the Board’s request to investigate and report any issues or concerns in regard to the Management of the Group; and